The pill is a pretty incredible little invention.

 Can birth control make you tired and moody?

-Some women also feel moody, but it can be difficult to tell if this is only caused by birth control or if there are other factors.
+Some women also feel moody, but it can be difficult to tell if this is only caused by birth control or if there are other factors at play.

 Will mood swings from birth control go away?

-It usually takes about two to three months for your body to adjust to being on the pill, and it’s possible that you’ll feel better after that.
+It usually takes about two to three months for your body to adjust to the new hormones of the pill, and it’s possible that you’ll feel better after that.

 But if your mood swings don’t go away, speak to your doctor.